Minor in Mathematics (MA29)

 Unlike majoring in mathematics, which has screening criteria because the Department is Capped, no screening is required to minor in mathematics.

-It is possible to earn a minor in mathematics with as few as 4 upper division mathematics courses.
-This is only one third of the minimum 12 upper division courses in the subject matter that is required for those who major in mathematics.
+It is possible to earn the Minor in Mathematics with as few as 4 upper-division mathematics courses.
+This is only one-third of the minimum 12 upper division courses in the subject that is required by those whose major is in the Department of Mathematics.
 If your major is closely related to mathematics, then mathematics as a minor may be a good supplement.

 If you choose to minor in mathematics to give you a greater foundation in the subject, then taking an entire sequence or two is recommended.

 With instructor approval through the Enrollment Authorization System (EASy) and approval through an Undergraduate Student Petition (obtainable here), you can also take mathematics graduate courses and have them applied toward the requirements of a mathematics minor.